 Whilst flying from the airfield the commanding officer was again shot down and force landed off of the Isle of Wight.
-John Peel was awarded the DFC on the 13th August the day before 145 were to depart Westhampnett.
+John Peel was awarded the DFC on the 13th August the day before 145 Squadron or what was left of them were to depart Westhampnett to Drem for a rest.

-He had a number of pilots who later in the war were to become distinguished pilots such as Squadron Leader Peter Parrott DFC and Bar also Group Captain Adrian Hope Boyd DSO, DFC and Bar.
+He had a number of pilots who later in the war were to become distinguished pilots such as Squadron Leader Peter Parrott DFC and Bar also Group Captain Adrian Hope Boyd DSO, DFC, and Bar.